theodorejb/Responsive-Captcha/README.md

 * "What is the sum of four and six?"
 * "What is eight multiplied by two?"
 * "What is five minus one?"
-* "Which is largest: thirty, eighty-four, or thirty-nine?"
+* "Which is smallest: sixty-six, one hundred, or twenty-two?"

 Users can respond with either the numeric or textual version of the answer (e.g. "16" or "sixteen").